Page Field Army Airfield: World War II

 With the United States at war, the War Department decided to lease the airport from Lee County, and the initial lease for its military use was signed in February 1942, and later renewed in June 1944.
 The airport was turned over to the jurisdiction of the United States Army Air Forces, who assigned it to Third Air Force.
-At first, the USAAF called the airport Fort Myers Army Air Base; eventually the field would be named Page Field Army Airfield to honor Captain Richard Page, a World War I aviator killed in a seaplane accident near Everglades, Florida on March 3, 1920.
+At first, the USAAF called the airport Fort Myers Army Air Base; eventually the field would be named Page Field to honor Captain Richard Page, a World War I aviator killed in a seaplane accident near Everglades, Florida on March 3, 1920.
 Captain Page was the first person from Florida to join the Aviation Section, U.S. Signal Corps.
 During World War I, he was credited with three German aircraft destroyed in combat and was the recipient of the Distinguished Service Cross along with the French Croix de Guerre and other awards.

 Along with the existing airport, the ground support station at Page Field construction of a large number of facilities based on standardized plans and architectural drawings, with the buildings designed to be the "cheapest, temporary character with structural stability only sufficient to meet the needs of the service which the structure is intended to fulfill during the period of its contemplated war use."
 To conserve critical materials, most facilities were constructed of wood, concrete, brick, gypsum board and concrete asbestos.
 Metal was sparsely used.
 Page Field was designed to be nearly self-sufficient, with not only hangars, but barracks, warehouses, hospitals, dental clinics, dining halls, and maintenance shops were needed.
 There were libraries, social clubs for officers, and enlisted men, and stores to buy living necessities.
 Page Field was officially opened as an operational base on 25 April 1943.